 Knappogue Castle 16 Year Single Malt

 Mark Edwin Andrews and his wife purchased a 15th-century castle to restore the then ruin to its former glory.
-Knappogue Castle is a historic and storied distillery producing some of the best Irish whiskey on the international market.
+Knappogue Castle is a historic and storied distillery producing some of the top-rated Irish whiskey on the international market.
 The castle is located on the western side of the island.

 Knappogue Castle 16 Year Single Malt is aged at least fourteen years in bourbon barrels, and then for the last two years, the aging process occurred in Oloroso sherry casks.